return5/Tetris-clone/README.md

 # Tetris-clone
-a clone of tetris made in c and using ncurses
+a clone of tetris made in C and using ncurses